snowdriftcoop/snowdrift/GUIDE.md

 To stop the running server, press ctrl-C

-To rebuild the site after changes to the code, run `cabal build` before starting the server.
+To rebuild the site after changes to the code, run `cabal install` before starting the server.

-Alternately, you may use the `yesod devel` command which combines an efficient rebuild and server start.
-Leave yesod devel running, and it will automatically update your build after each saved change to any file.
+Alternately, the `yesod devel` command combines an efficient rebuild and server start that will automatically update your build after each saved change to any file.

 To enable yesod devel, first install yesod-bin: